 Mr D. Hewins: School Sports Development Manager

-Mr R. Bailey: PE Teacher/Head of Colchian House
+Mr R. Bailey: Teacher of PE/Head of Colchian House

-Mr Z. Hajat: PE Teacher/Head of Ladon House
+Mr Z. Hajat: Teacher of PE/Head of Ladon House

 Mr T. Richards: Teacher of PE